 - Boil sugar, glucose syrup and water until it reaches 150C / 302F then carefully pour it over the prepared baking pan.
 Let it cool in the fridge for a few hours then break it into smaller pieces

-- Continue with the cupcakes.
-Heat oven to 175 C / 347°F
+- Heat oven to 175 C / 347 F (no fan)

 - Start adding the dry and wet ingredients into the batter in the following 4 steps: wet, dry, wet, dry.
 With a Rubber spatula fold each time